it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/removable_media.rst

 |Maturity1| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-It's best to use removable media only once.
+#.
+Wherever possible, use removable media only once.
 This could mean using a :term:`CD-R`, :term:`DVD-R`, or other once-write media, but that can be difficult with today's machines.
+#.
 Instead, use :term:`USB` sticks or other removable media like flash cards.

-If your budget can sustain it, use them once.
+   * If your budget can sustain it, use them once.
 If not, follow a media sanitization guide to reduce the risk of introducing :term:`malware` into your non-networked machines.

-Also, be sure to source your removable media from trusted sources or, if you can't, the consumer market, like a big box store where there's enough volume that it would be difficult to target you as an election office.
-CIS's `cybermarket <https://www.cisecurity.org/services/cis-cybermarket>`_ offers :term:`USB` sticks and other products from vetted vendors.
+#.
+Source your removable media from trusted sources or, if you can't, the consumer market, like a big box store where there's enough volume that it would be difficult to target you as an election office.

+   * CIS's `cybermarket <https://www.cisecurity.org/services/cis-cybermarket>`_ offers USB sticks and other products from vetted vendors.

+#.
+Regardless of all other guidance, be sure to follow the guidance and directives of their chief election official and voting system vendor.

 |Maturity2| and |Maturity3| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&